dotnet/corefx/Documentation/coding-guidelines/breaking-changes.md

 * Changing the value of a public constant or enum member
 * Sealing a type that wasn't sealed
 * Making a virtual member abstract
-* Adding an interface to the set of base types of an interfaces
+* Adding an interface to the set of base types of an interface
-* Removing a type or interface from the the of base types
+* Removing a type or interface from the set of base types
 * Changing the return type of a member
 * ...or any other [incompatible change][breaking-change] to the shape of an API